 PSYC-350 Physiological Psychology, 3 cr.
 Lectures on physiological research techniques; ablation, lesioning, electrophysiology, and neurochemistry.
 The neuron, synaptic, electrical and chemical events, sensory physiology, psychopharmacology, memory mechanisms, emotions, and vegetative functions are covered.
-Prereg.: PSYC-202.
+Prerea.: PSYC-202.

 PSYC-351 Physiological Psychology Lab, 3 cr.
 Techniques employed in the investigation of brain functions including surgical and testing procedures such as ablation, electrolytic lesions, implants of permanent electrodes, operant conditioning techniques, pharmacological experiments and demonstrations.

-Prereg.: PSYC-302 and 350, or 12 hours of biology and consent of instructor.
+Prereq.: PSYC-302 and 350, or 12 hours of biology and consent of instructor.

 PSYC-352 Introduction to Neuropsychopharmacology, 3 cr.
 Discussion of neuronal synapse and neurotransmitter action, and of the physiology and basic chemistry of the better known putative neurotransmitters; overview of the major and minor tranquilizers, the antidepressants, and the hallucinogens; examination of the better known relationships between neurochemistry, psychopharmacology, and behavior.
-Prerea: PSYC-350.
+Prereg.: PSYC-350.

 PSYC-353 Physiological Bases of Mental Disorders, 3 cr.
 Physiological and genetic aspects of mental disorders: major theories and current research models with emphasis on current literature and primary sources.
-Prereg.: PSYC-202.
+Prereq.: PSYC-202.
 PSYC-354 Seminar in Drug Abuse, 3 cr.
+Lectures, discussion, and collected readings appearing the payabological.

-Lectures, discussion, and selected readings concerning the psychological, sociological, and physiological aspects of drug abuse.
-Prereg.: PSYC-100 or PSYC-200 or Intro Biol.
+and selected readings concerning the psychological, sociological, and physiological aspects of drug abuse.
+Prereq.: PSYC-100 or PSYC-200 or Intro Biol.

 PSYC-360 Social Psychology, 3 cr.
 Basic principles and research techniques in social perception, attitude formation, group dynamics, interpersonal attraction, and social influence.
-Prerea: PSYC-202.
+Prereg.: PSYC-202.